30 July 2025

 By Christian Rocha

 A few short months ago, Kujtim Hoxha set out to build something interesting that would get people’s attention.
-He built a terminal-based AI coding agent, and he succeeded: it totally got our attention.
+He built a terminal-based AI coding agent, and…it totally got our attention.

-Kujtim reached for Go and the core of the Charm stack: Bubble Tea, Bubbles, Lip Gloss, and Glamour, tools we’ve been passionately building and refining for the past five years.
+Kujtim reached for Go and the core of the Charm stack—Bubble Tea, Bubbles, Lip Gloss, and Glamour—tools we’ve been relentlessly building and refining for the past five years.
 What he created moved with remarkable speed and precision.

-The moment we saw the project, we were floored.
+We were immediately floored upon seeing the project.
 Here was a developer who not only understood our tools deeply enough to build something exceptional with them, but who had the LLM expertise to help us realize our vision for AI-powered development tools.
 I caught the next flight to Prishtina, Kosovo to meet Kujtim in person, and the rest is history.

-Today, Kujtim’s project, now called Crush, is coming home to Charm, where it was always meant to be.
+Kujtim’s project, now called Crush, has come home to Charm, where it was always meant to be.
 It will continue on with its original creator as well as the full support of the Charm team.

 I remember my first Crush.
 No, it wasn’t a computer.